stefanofa/awesome/TOPICS.md

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds\_

-## nativewind

-*   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
-Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.

-*   [nativewind/nativewind](https://github.com/nativewind/nativewind) - The utility-first workflow you love from Tailwind CSS in your React Native applications.

 ## react-native-template

 *   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
 Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.